Central algorithms for accurately predicting non classical non-linear waves in Dense Gases over simple geometries: Governing equations and Numerical Models

 \section{Governing equations and Numerical Models}

 The basic governing equations considered for this study are compressible inviscid Euler equations.
+The conservative form of the equations are discretized using a finite volume method as in (\ref{EulerCompact}).

-These equations are expressed in conservative form as (\ref{EulerCompact}) where $U$ is conserved variable vector, $F_c$ is convective flux vector of a control volume as shown in figure (\ref{StencilFinitevolume}), $R$ represents net flux or residue from a given control volume, $\Omega$ is the volume of control volume with N faces, $V_n$ is the normal velocity $V_n = \Vec{V} \cdot \hat{n} =u n_x + v n_y$ on the control surfaces and $E_t = e + \frac{u^2 + v^2}{2}$ is the total energy per unit mass.
+where $U$ is conserved variable vector and $F_c$ is convective flux vector.
+The discretization is done using a 2-D finite volume method, as shown in figure (\ref{StencilFinitevolume}).
+Here, $R$ represents the residue, denoting the flux gradient terms, $\Omega$ is the volume of cell with N faces, $V_n$ is the normal velocity $V_n = \Vec{V} \cdot \hat{n} =u n_x + v n_y$ on the control surfaces and $E_t = e + \frac{u^2 + v^2}{2}$ is the total energy per unit mass.

-These basic equations are not closed and requires an EOS of the form $p = p\left(\rho, e\right)$ for closure.
-The simplest EOS which represent dense gas is van der Waals EOS given by \eqref{vweos}
+These basic equations are not closed and require an EOS of the form $p = p\left(\rho, e\right)$ for closure.
+The simplest EOS which represent a dense gas is van der Waals EOS given by \eqref{vweos}

-In (\ref{vweos}), the two terms $\textit{a}$ and $\textit{b}$ represent the pressure and volume corrections taking into consideration the intermolecular forces and the size of the molecules.
-A reduced variable form is obtained when the equation \eqref{vweos} is normalised with corresponding critical values $p_c,T_c~ \& ~\rho_c$ and a compressibility factor $Z_c = \frac{p}{\rho R T}=\frac{3}{8}$ resulting in
+In (\ref{vweos}), the two terms $\textit{a}$ and $\textit{b}$ represent the pressure or intermolecular force and volume correction or co-volume parameter taking into consideration the intermolecular forces and the size of the molecules.
+The equation for internal energy takes the form \eqref{internale}

+where, $e_0$ represent arbitrary reference value, $C_v$ is the specific heat at constant volume.
+The non-dimensonalized reduced variable form is obtained when the equation \eqref{vweos} is normalised with corresponding critical values $p_c,T_c~ \& ~\rho_c$ and a compressibility factor $Z_c = \frac{p}{\rho R T}=\frac{3}{8}$ resulting in